 Founded by Dr. Staheli in 2002, Global HELP, Health Education using Low-cost Publications, is a free, open access medical library focused on children’s health with the goal of helping underserved communities help themselves.
 The mission of Global Help (HELP) is to provide free relevant healthcare information that is suitable for use by the underserved throughout the world.

 Based on his experience teaching and travelling in more than 60 countries, Dr. Lynn Staheli realized there was a critical lack of practical, current and affordable healthcare information in the developing world.
 After his retirement from clinical practice, he focused on promoting the use of electronic publishing to make healthcare information free and widely available.
-HELP now provides resources to more than 190 countries in 35 different languages.
-More than 180 free PDF publications have been downloaded over 23 million times and 175 GH videos have been viewed more than one million times.
-Staheli‘s book, Clubfoot: Ponseti Management, available in 30 languages, has been downloaded nearly 3 million times worldwide and is included in the World Health Organization’s Blue Trunk of outstanding publications.
+HELP now provides resources to more than 190 countries in 35 different languages, including more than 180 free PDF publications and 175 GH videos that have been viewed more than a million times.
+Staheli‘s book, Clubfoot: Ponseti Management, is available in 30 languages and is included in the World Health Organization’s Blue Trunk of outstanding publications.

 Dr. Staheli practiced at Children’s Hospital in Seattle for 30 years.
 He has published more than 85 peer-reviewed research studies and 16 books.
 His two innovations, the Staheli Shelf Hip Augmentation Operation and the Staheli Prone Test For Hip Flexion Contracture were pioneering in the orthopaedics field.
 He is the founding editor and editor emeritus of the Journal of Pediatric Orthopaedics.
 He initiated and funded the International Scholarship for Pediatric Orthopaedics, providing overseas physicians an opportunity to study in the United States.
 Dr. Staheli has been recognized with numerous awards over the years and currently serves as the Executive/Medical Director of Global HELP and is Professor Emeritus at the University of Washington.